Explore Sudbury's fascinating history via

 Come and explore Sudbury via The Talbot Trail.

-You'll find the first statue 'The Town Gaol' and the beginning of The Talbot Trail behind Sudbury Town Hall, in Gaol Lane, located near the impressive Victorian doorway that forms the entrance to Sudbury Heritage Centre & Museum - well worth a visit before you set off on the trail!
+You'll find the first statue 'The Town Gaol' and the beginning of The Talbot Trail behind Sudbury Town Hall, in Gaol Lane, located near the impressive Victorian doorway that forms the entrance to Sudbury Heritage Centre & Museum

-This Talbot Trail Map can be found inside Ipswich Building Society on Market Hill.
+A full size version of The Talbot Trail Map can be found inside Ipswich Building Society on Market Hill.
 Artwork by Robin Drury.
 The ‘Talbot Trail’ bronzes were sculpted by Rob Pewsey and Robin Drury.
 The project made possible with funds from The East of England Development Agency, ‘Action for Market Towns’ and supported by Sudbury Town Council and The Sudbury Society.

 If you work up an appetite on your way around there are many excellent independent pubs, cafes and restaurants to try.